 Oceans cover 70 percent of the earth’s surface and represent an enormous amount of energy in the form of wave, tidal, marine current and thermal gradient.
-The energy potential of our seas and oceans well exceeds our present energy needs.
-India has a long coastline with the estuaries and gulfs where tides are strong enough to move turbines for electrical power generation.
-A variety of different technologies are currently under development throughout the world to harness this energy in all its forms including waves (40,000 MW), tides (9000 MW) and thermal gradients (180,000 MW).
+A variety of different technologies are currently under development throughout the world to harness this energy in all its forms.
 Deployment is currently limited but the sector has the potential to grow, fuelling economic growth, reduction of carbon footprint and creating jobs not only along the coasts but also inland along its supply chains.

-- The total available potential of wave energy in India along the 6000 Km of India’s coast is estimated to be about 40,000 MW – these are preliminary estimates.
+- The total theoretical potential of wave energy in India along the country’s coast is estimated to be about 40,000 MW – these are preliminary estimates.
 This energy is however less intensive than what is available in more northern and southern latitudes.

 c) Current Energy

 Marine current is ocean water moving in one direction.
 This ocean current is known as the Gulf Stream.
 Tides also create currents that flow in two directions.
 Kinetic energy can be captured from the Gulf Stream and other tidal currents with submerged turbines that are very similar in appearance to miniature wind turbines.
-As with wind turbines, the constant movement of the marine current moves the rotor blades to generate electric power.
+Similar to wind turbines, the movement of the marine current moves the rotor blades to generate electric power.

 d) Ocean Thermal Energy Conversion (OTEC)